 Bachelor of Arts with Honours (BA(Hons)) in German

 Master of Arts (MA) in German - coursework option

 GERM 441 Advanced Topics in German and

 German as a minor subject for a BA, MusB, BPA, BTheol, BSc, BAppSc, BCom, BHealSc, or BASc degree

 Available as a minor subject for a Bachelor of Arts (BA), Bachelor of Music (MusB), Bachelor of Performing Arts (BPA), Bachelor of Theology (BTheol), Bachelor of Science (BSc), Bachelor of Applied Science (BAppSc), Bachelor of Commerce (BCom), Bachelor of Health Science (BHealSc), or Bachelor of Arts and Science (BASc) degree

-Five GERM papers, at least one of which must be at 300-level and including at least one at 300-level.
+Five GERM papers, at least three of which must be above 100-level, including at least one at 300-level.
 At least two of the papers must be from: